LeeSmithSBCC/Jupyter-Math-For-Nerds/README.md

 ### Amazingly SOME Computer Science students do not like MATH ?!?!

-### Amazingly SOME Math students do not like Computer Science ?!?!
+### Amazingly SOME Math students do not like COMPUTER SCIENCE ?!?!

 #### I have created a number of very simple Jupyter Notebooks that illustrate College Math solutions:
  - Algebra